 Apache Spark vs. Hadoop: Key Differences and Use Cases

 Apache Spark vs. Hadoop isn't the 1:1 comparison that many seem to think it is.
-While they are both involved in processing and analyzing big data, Spark and Hadoop are actually used for different purposes.
+While they are both involved in processing and analyzing Big Data, Spark and Hadoop are actually used for different purposes.
+Depending on your Big Data strategy, it might make sense to use one over the other, or use them together.

-In this blog, our expert breaks down the differences between Spark vs. Hadoop, and explains how Hive, another Apache component, integrates with and complements Hadoop.
+In this blog, our expert breaks down the primary differences between Spark vs. Hadoop, considering factors like speed and scalability, and the ideal use cases for each.

 What Is Apache Spark?

-Spark was initially started in 2009 and then open sourced in 2010.
+Apache Spark was developed in 2009 and then open sourced in 2010.
 It is now covered under the Apache License 2.0.
 Its foundational concept is a read-only set of data distributed over a cluster of machines, which is called a resilient distributed dataset (RDD).

 RDDs were developed due to limitations in MapReduce computing, which read data from disk by reducing the results into a map.
 RDDs work faster on a working set of data which is stored in memory which is ideal for real-time processing and analytics.
 When Spark processes data, the least-recent data is evicted from RAM to keep the memory footprint manageable since disk access can be expensive.